eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 unit test.
-Install the JavaScript testing package [Jest](https://jestjs.io/) and the [toml](https://www.npmjs.com/package/toml) package, which we'll use to test the custom formatter:
+Install the JavaScript testing package [Jest](https://jestjs.io/) and the [toml](https://www.npmjs.com/package/toml) package, which you'll use to test the custom formatter:

 ```bash
 npm install jest toml --save-dev
 ```

-In your `package.json` file, update our test script to use Jest:
+In your `package.json` file, update your test script to use Jest:

 ```json
   // ...other config